paceholder/nodeeditor/README.rst

    #.
 Describe your issue in details
    #.
 Provide some use cases.

 #.
-I maintain this probject in my free time, when I am not busy with my work or
+I maintain this project in my free time, when I am not busy with my work or
    my family. **If I do not react or do not answer for too long, please ping me**.